How much tax do I pay as an umbrella worker?

-If you are reading this article, there is a good chance you are one of the 2.2 million-strong freelance workforce in the UK.
+If you are reading this article, there is a good chance you are one of the 2.6 million-strong full-time freelance workforce in the UK.
 Umbrella companies are an extremely convenient way for individuals to undertake short-term contract work, often multiple contracts simultaneously or in close succession.
 You can visit our guides section to learn more about how umbrella companies work.

 Today, we want to talk about how much tax you pay while working through an umbrella firm.
 There is often confusion about how different umbrella employment is in this respect from your typical permanent role.. hint: not much at all.
 Let’s dive in.